-Burger King's twitter is an example worth taking note.
+Burger King's Twitter is an example worth taking note of.

-Who would have though they will mention a competitor?
+Who would have thought they would mention a competitor?

 Admit it, it's effective because it created a buzz on Twitter.

-Witty tweets like this needs to be retweeted.
+Witty tweets like this need to be retweeted.

 Burger King's content should be an inspiration for brands... that want to grow on Twitter and other social media platforms.

-So you need to come up with good content marketing strategy.
+So you need to come up with a good content marketing strategy.